kudobuilder/kudo/docs/concepts.md

 ## Instance

-When you create an instance, you provide missing parameters for installed OperatorVersion.
-Creating an instance typically causes bunch of services, pods or statefulsets to start running in your cluster.
+When you create an instance, you provide missing parameters for the installed OperatorVersion.
+Creating an instance typically causes rendering of those parameters in your templates, such as services, pods or statefulsets.
+Once rendered these objects will then be applied with the given parameters to your cluster.
 Instances have the same name throughout its entire lifecycle. (e.g., [Kafka 2.4.0 cluster with 1 broker](https://github.com/kudobuilder/kudo/blob/master/config/samples/kafka-instance.yaml)).

 You can create multiple instance of an OperatorVersion in your cluster (e.g. different Kafka instances for different teams).